eharjes/webservice/README.md

 - The user can play Hangman with a randomly chosen word out of 100
 - The user will get feedback after each guess and lives will be deducted if the letter is not included
 - If the user tries to guess more than one letter or a letter that was already guessed before he will receive an error and told what he did wrong
+- After all lives have run out or the word was fully guessed the user will be informed of the end of the game but a new word will be chosen automatically and the user can just keep guessing without interruption